-Other things you must have are toolchain for L4T and L4T sources.
-To get those visit https://developer.nvidia.com/embedded/linux-tegra address then download toolchain and source files depending on your DSBox model.
+Other things you must have are toolchains for L4T and L4T sources.
+To get those visit https://developer.nvidia.com/embedded/linux-tegra address then download toolchains and source files depending on your DSBox model.

 On your download folder open a terminal and copy them to location which you want to develop BSP.

 Go to your BSP development location and extract them.